-As you search the web for options for your addiction treatment, you come across many new terms and types of programs.
+As you search the web for options for addiction treatment, you come across many new terms and types of programs.
 Among these are detox and rehab treatment.
-So what are the differences between these types of programs at Ascendant New York?
-Do I need drug and alcohol detox or rehab?
+So what are the differences between these programs at Ascendant New York?
+Do I need a drug and alcohol detox or rehab?

-At Ascendant New York your individual needs come first.
-This means you go through an initial addiction assessment, to determine whether you need drug and alcohol detox or rehab.
+At Ascendant New York, your individual needs come first.
+This means you undergo an initial addiction assessment to determine whether you need a drug and alcohol detox or rehab.
 The typical course of treatment starts with detox and continues through rehab treatment.

 Addiction ravages your body and mind.
-Even when you try to stop using your substances, doing so causes you to suffer physical and psychological distress ranging from mild to severe.
+Even when you try to stop using substances, doing so causes you to suffer physical and psychological distress ranging from mild to severe.
 Learning about the symptoms you suffer in this early withdrawal helps your treatment team understand the severity of your condition.
-In turn, this helps them plan the best detox treatment for your unique needs.
+This helps them plan the best detox treatment for your unique needs.

 Some people realize they suffer problems with drugs or alcohol before becoming fully addicted.
 Others use these substances for years before seeking help.
 Where you fall on the spectrum of addiction helps professionals determine the specific treatment you need.

-That said, the vast majority of people suffering addiction need to start their treatment in a residential detox, followed by quality follow-up care, including individual and group therapies.
-Below you can learn more about detox and rehab to understand how they differ and why you need both.
+That said, most people suffering from addiction need to start their treatment in a residential detox, followed by quality follow-up care, including individual and group therapies.
+Below, you can learn more about detox and rehab to understand how they differ and why you need both.

-When you stop using your drugs or alcohol and suffer withdrawal symptoms, these ill feelings indicate you need detox.
-Withdrawal is the process of cleansing the substances and other toxins from your body and brain.
+When you stop using drugs or alcohol and suffer withdrawal symptoms, these ill feelings indicate you need to detox.
+Withdrawal is the process of cleansing substances and other toxins from your body and brain.
 This is hard work for your whole system.
-So you experience a wide range of effects, such as nausea, vomiting, tremor, blood pressure changes and mental symptoms like depression or anxiety.
+So you experience a wide range of effects, such as nausea, vomiting, tremor, blood pressure changes, and mental symptoms like depression or anxiety.

-As you settle into the residential detox program, you start receiving helpful support needed to feel as good as possible throughout your withdrawal.
+As you settle into the residential detox program, you receive the support needed to feel as good as possible throughout your withdrawal.
 This support usually lasts about a week to 10 days.
-It includes helpful medications for your symptoms, to ease ill feelings and help you feel comfortable, calm and rested during your stay.
-The support also includes regular checks of your blood pressure, heart rate and breathing.
+It includes helpful medications for your symptoms to ease ill feelings and help you feel comfortable, calm, and rested during your stay.
+The support also includes regular checks of blood pressure, heart rate, and breathing.

 But when you receive quality nutrition during residential detox, your look changes rapidly.
-Your appetite increases, mood improves and digestion settles.
+Your appetite increases, your mood improves, and your digestion settles.
 Soon, you look in the mirror and start seeing a healthier person emerging from under the shell of poor health from addiction.
 The farther you get from active drug or alcohol abuse, the better you look and feel.

 Your detox treatment counselors help you understand the importance of a quality therapy program.
 Rehab treatment includes an array of therapies and other services designed to help you understand your addiction, including why you became addicted in the first place and how to avoid returning to substance abuse.
-There, you build coping skills, relapse prevention and life skills in these therapies.
+You build coping skills, relapse prevention, and life skills in these therapies.
 You also build a stronger sense of self with new sober interests and a strong support system.

-All of this learning, building and change starts in detox at Ascendant NY.
+All of this learning, building, and change starts in detox at Ascendant NY.
 You can take advantage of the opportunity to extend your treatment through outpatient ambulatory care after withdrawal ends and your health stabilizes.
-Outpatient treatment takes place during scheduled daytime hours during which you receive continued support, therapeutic guidance and appropriate medications.
+Outpatient treatment occurs during scheduled daytime hours, during which you receive continued support, therapeutic guidance, and appropriate medications.

-Outpatient care enables you to return home after detox, to go back to work, school or family responsibilities.
-Or if you must await entry into a longer term residential rehab program, outpatient treatment bridges the gap between detox and your next residential environment.
+Outpatient care enables you to return home after detox and return to work, school, or family responsibilities.
+Or, if you must await entry into a longer-term residential rehab program, outpatient treatment bridges the gap between detox and your next residential environment.

 Remember that you started abusing drugs or alcohol without expecting to suffer addiction.
-You either self-medicated mental or physical conditions, or used substances as an escape from other root problems.
+You either self-medicated mental or physical conditions or used substances to escape other root problems.
 Triggers and temptations of your past substance abuse do not go away just because your body cleaned itself of toxins.
-Being sober actually means you must find healthy ways to cope with your past issues, especially the ones continuing to arise.
+Being sober means you must find healthy ways to cope with your past issues, especially those that continue to arise.

 Without therapies and other methods, you do not simply wake up to a new set of coping skills.
-You must learn these skills, as well as how to enjoy a sober life.
-Not knowing how to cope or even just exist in sobriety causes a great deal of stress.
+You must learn these skills and how to enjoy a sober life.
+Not knowing how to cope or even exist in sobriety causes great stress.
 This is where outpatient care comes in, to help you learn how to live in recovery.

-Attending an outpatient care program, such as Ascendant NY’s ambulatory care, extends the support and learning of your detox process.
-You work with caring professionals to develop a post-detox action plan that helps you keep your eyes on sobriety with understanding of what to expect during early recovery.
+Attending an outpatient care program, such as Ascendant’s New York IOP program or ambulatory care, extends the support and learning of your detox process.
+You work with caring professionals to develop a post-detox action plan that helps you keep your eyes on sobriety with the understanding of what to expect during early recovery.

-By talking to detox treatment professionals at Ascendant NY, you learn about your individual needs for healthy recovery after addiction.
+You learn about your individual needs for healthy recovery after addiction by talking to detox treatment professionals at Ascendant NY.
 Whether you need drug detox, alcohol detox, detox followed by outpatient care, or another rehab treatment program, you can achieve lasting sobriety in Manhattan.

 Ascendant NY’s services include:

-To find out whether you need detox, rehab or both types of programs for strong addiction recovery, call Ascendant NY now at 917.262.0003.
+To find out whether you need detox, rehab, or both programs for strong addiction recovery, call Ascendant NY now at 917.262.0003.